Mortgage Credit Availability Decreases Slightly in August

 Lower Index=Less Credit Available

-Mortgage credit availability increased in June, according to the Mortgage Credit Availability Index (MCAI), a report from the Mortgage Bankers Association (MBA), which analyzes data from the AllRegs® Market Clarity® product.
+Mortgage credit availability decreased in August, according to the Mortgage Credit Availability Index (MCAI), a report from the Mortgage Bankers Association (MBA), which analyzes data from the AllRegs® Market Clarity® product.

-The MCAI increased 0.6 percent from 115.1 in May to 115.8 in June.
+The MCAI decreased 0.3 percentage points from 116.4 in July to 116.1 in August.
 A decline in the MCAI indicates that lending standards are tightening, while increases in the index are indicative of a loosening of credit.
 The index was benchmarked to 100 in March 2012.

-The expanded historical series, which covers 2004 through 2010, was created to provide historical context to the current series by showing how credit availability has changed over the last 10 years - this includes the housing crisis and ensuing recession.
-Data prior to March 31, 2011, was generated using less frequent and less complete data measured at 6-month intervals and extrapolated in the months between for charting purposes.
+The Total MCAI has an expanded historical series which gives perspective on credit availability going back 10 years (expanded historical series does not include new Conventional or Government MCAI).
+The expanded historical series covers 2004 through 2010, and was created to provide historical context to the current series by showing how credit availability has changed over the last 10 years - this includes the housing crisis and ensuing recession.
+Data prior to March 31, 2011, was generated using less frequent and less complete data measured at six-month intervals and extrapolated in the months between for charting purposes.

 MBA has partnered with AllRegs® to produce monthly MCAI, which feeds current mortgage underwriting parameters into a single index number to capture whether overall mortgage credit is more or less available from month to month.